Thermoelectric power factors of defective scandium nitride nanostructures from first principles: Conclusions

 \section{Conclusions}

-We wondered what the microscopic origins of the experimental variability in thermoelectric response of ScN thin films might be, hypothesizing that they could arise from imperfections and impurities in the lattice structure of ScN.
-We approached the problem by classifying the possible structural defects and impurities based on their symmetry and chemical nature, and we systematically analyzed those most likely to occur under the experimental conditions typically used.
+{We wondered what the microscopic origins of the experimental variability in thermoelectric response of ScN thin films might be.
+Knowing that the thermoelectric properties of ScN are strongly influenced by stoichiometric variability, structural imperfections, and chemical impurities, we decided to model some of these structural features to understand how they act in modifying the electronic transport, and consequently the thermoelectric response.}

+{We employed a theoretical framework suitable for studying in detail these atomistic effects on quantum transport.
+We approached the problem by classifying the possible structural defects and impurities based on their symmetry and chemical nature, and we systematically analyzed those most likely to occur under the experimental conditions typically used.}

-From the point of view of defect symmetry, we considered isolated point defects, multiple contiguous point defects, and point defects associated with glide-type defects, while from a chemical perspective we studied the presence of oxygen or structural vacancies replacing nitrogen atoms in the lattice.
+From the point of view of defect symmetry, we considered isolated point defects, multiple contiguous point defects, and point defects associated with planar mismatches {(stacking faults)}, while from a chemical perspective we studied the presence of oxygen or structural vacancies replacing nitrogen atoms in the lattice.
 We used the Landauer approach to determine the effect of each of these different microscopic structures on the emergent thermoelectric properties of the whole material.

+{Thermoelectric conversion is a complex phenomenon and electronic transport is certainly influenced, through electron-phonon scattering, by extended defects such as nanovoids, grain orientation, substrate-induced strain.
+Therefore our theoretical approach cannot account for the full extent of the experimental variability.
+Nevertheless, electronic transport is also fundamentally related to the individual quantum states and to the microscopic regions where the single electrons flow.}

-We highlight the complexity of the problem, aiming to establish a rational framework to explain the different experimental responses.
-We identified two notable categories of structures whose presence has a considerable impact on the Seebeck coefficient and electrical conductivity at the macroscopic level and which could, if significantly present in the structure, account for the experimentally observed effects.
+We identified two notable categories of structures whose presence has a considerable impact on the Seebeck coefficient and electrical conductivity at the {microscopic} level and which, if significantly present in the material, could {partially} account for the experimentally observed behavior.